Skip to content

 Sliding scale

-Full list from SAMHSA: Medicare; Medicaid; Federal military insurance (e.g., TRICARE); Private health insurance; Cash or self-payment; State-financed health insurance plan other than Medicaid; State welfare or child and family services funds; U.S. Department of VA funds
+Full payment list from SAMHSA: Medicare; Medicaid; Federal military insurance (e.g., TRICARE); Private health insurance; Cash or self-payment; State-financed health insurance plan other than Medicaid; State welfare or child and family services funds; U.S. Department of VA funds

 Contact & Location